alopatindev/vlog-toolset/README.md

     - If you recording with artificial lighting and you experience flickering: Processing settings - Anti-banding - Auto (or precisely 50 Hz in my case)

 ## TODO: Rewrite this prototype in Rust?
+- support other sources (webcams, screencasting)
-- support more sources at the same time: multiple phones/webcams, screencasting
+    - support multiple sources at the same time
 - [adb](https://github.com/kpcyrd/forensic-adb/blob/736f7c43d116b6334af3c1d8c4a41f9ae06ff812/src/lib.rs#L754)
     - `pull` performance comparing `android-tools`? for USB 2 and 3